-There are serological tests, but they are rarely available, are not satisfactory, give cross-positive results with other filariases, most commonly with Toxocar canis nematode [2].
+There are serological tests, but they are rarely available, not satisfactory, give crosspositive results with other filariases, most commonly with nematoda Toxocar canis [2].
 Bearing in mind all the aforementioned, we may conclude that serological tests should be used exclusively as supplemental diagnostic procedures.
 Eosinophilia is present in less than 20% of cases [2].
-The differential diagnosis of pulmonary forms of dirofilariasis between a malignant tumor and benign lesion is a major diagnostic challenge.
-Usually, lesions are detected in the lower right lung, in the form of subpleural pulmonary nodules, 1-3 cm in size.
+The differential diagnosis of pulmonary forms of dirofilariasis, between a malignant tumor and benign lesion is a major diagnostic challenge.
+Usually, lesions are detected in the lower right lung, in the form of subpleural pulmonary nodules, the size of 1 to 3 cm.
 Pulmonary nodules can be individual, multiple, and bilateral.
-Their radiological signs are non-specific, which causes differential diagnostic problems that cannot be resolved by diagnostic procedures such as MSCT and nuclear magnetic resonance.
-However, VATS leads to the ultimate and definitive diagnosis, which puts this diagnostic therapeutic modality first in diagnostics, but also in the treatment of human dirofilariasis.
+Their radiological signs are non-specific, which causes differential diagnostic problems that cannot be resolved by diagnostic procedures such as MSCT and nuclear magnetic resonance (NMR).
+However, VATS leads to the ultimate and definitive diagnosis, which puts this diagnostic therapeutic modality first in diagnostics, but also in the treatment of human dirofilariasis as well.
 After performing the VATS resection and diagnosis of human dirofilariasis, other therapeutic procedures are not necessary [1].